maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     Mime::Type.register_alias "text/html", :mobile

-Just like in the Mobylette solution, requests from mobile devices will be detected by Mobvious and served the correct markup and styles.
-Of course we will need to create all the new .html.mobile views, and again like in the Mobylette solution, I'm feeling like there are too many files in our app/views folder – some ending with ".html.haml" others with ".mobile.haml".
+Just like in the Mobylette solution, requests from mobile devices are detected by Mobvious and served the correct markup and styles.
+Of course we will need to create all the new .html.mobile views, and again like in the Mobylette solution, I'm feeling like there are way too many files in our app/views folder – some ending with ".html.haml" others with ".mobile.haml".

 #### Reorganize

-To better organize and reduce clutter and even repetition we can create a special folder just for our mobile views by adding the following to the prepare_for_mobile method in application_controller.rb:
+To better organize, and reduce clutter and even repetition, let's keep our mobile views separate from our regular views.

+Create a new app/views/mobile folder and move all mobile views there.
+We tell Rails that our mobile views are located here by adding the following to the prepare_for_mobile method in application_controller.rb:

     def prepare_for_mobile
       if request.env['mobvious.device_type'] == :mobile